What is dyslexia?

 What are the risk factors?

 Children with a family history of dyslexia are at increased risk.
 The child of a parent with dyslexia is about 40-60% likely to also have a reading disability.
-Other risk factors include speech and/or language difficulties during the preschool or school years.
+Other risk factors include speech and/or language difficulties that persist into school age.
 By school age, children who have noticeable difficulty learning the letter names are at high risk for dyslexia.

 What causes dyslexia?

 The root of dyslexia is neurobiological.
 You might be surprised, but it is primarily due to differences in the way a person’s brain processes the sounds of speech, and how those sounds relate to the symbols used for writing.
-Phonological processing has three components.
-A person with dyslexia may have trouble with one, two, or all three.
+Phonological processing includes:

-- Phonological awareness: the ability to consciously analyze and manipulate the sounds of spoken words.
-For example, to know that “snack” is made up of “s + n + a + ck” and also to know that you can change it to “snap” by changing just the last sound.
-Phonological awareness is an auditory skill- you don’t need to use written letters to work on it.
+- Phonological awareness: the ability to consciously analyze the sounds of spoken words.
+For example, to know that “snack” is made up of the sounds “s + n + a + k”.
+Difficulty with this leads children to omit, add, or mix up the order of letters in their spelling.

 - Phonological retrieval: the ability to quickly retrieve the sounds associated with letters.
 This is sometimes called “rapid naming” because it is usually assessed by measuring the ability to rapidly name letters, numbers, or even objects.